ChakshuGautam/async_orch/docs/wiki.md

-# Async-Flow Wiki
+# async_orch Wiki

 ## 1. Introduction

-`async-flow` is a Python library designed for building and managing asynchronous task pipelines.
+`async_orch` is a Python library designed for building and managing asynchronous task pipelines.
 It provides a flexible framework to define individual tasks, sequence them, run them in parallel with concurrency controls, and apply resilience patterns like circuit breakers.
 The library is built on `asyncio` to handle non-blocking operations efficiently.

 ## 2. Core Components & Concepts

 The library revolves around a few key components:

-*   **`Task`**: The fundamental unit of work.
+- **`Task`**: The fundamental unit of work.

-    *   It can wrap both synchronous (`def`) and asynchronous (`async def`) functions.
+  - It can wrap both synchronous (`def`) and asynchronous (`async def`) functions.
-    *   Each task maintains its state, tracked by the `TaskState` enum (`PENDING`, `RUNNING`, `SUCCEEDED`, `FAILED`, `RETRYING`, `CANCELLED`).
+  - Each task maintains its state, tracked by the `TaskState` enum (`PENDING`, `RUNNING`, `SUCCEEDED`, `FAILED`, `RETRYING`, `CANCELLED`).
-    *   State transitions and results/errors are typically communicated via the `EventBus`.
+  - State transitions and results/errors are typically communicated via the `EventBus`.

-*   **`EventBus`**:
+- **`EventBus`**:

-    *   A global publish-subscribe mechanism.
+  - A global publish-subscribe mechanism.
-    *   Tasks, CircuitGroups, and other components emit events (e.g., state changes, errors, results) to this bus.
+  - Tasks, CircuitGroups, and other components emit events (e.g., state changes, errors, results) to this bus.
-    *   Allows for decoupled monitoring, logging, or other reactions to workflow events.
+  - Allows for decoupled monitoring, logging, or other reactions to workflow events.

-*   **`Sequence`**:
+- **`Sequence`**:

-    *   A composite task that executes a series of steps (Tasks, other Sequences, or Parallels) one after another.
+  - A composite task that executes a series of steps (Tasks, other Sequences, or Parallels) one after another.
-    *   If any step fails, the sequence typically stops and propagates the error.
+  - If any step fails, the sequence typically stops and propagates the error.
-    *   Returns an ordered list of results from each successfully completed step.
+  - Returns an ordered list of results from each successfully completed step.

-*   **`Parallel`**:
+- **`Parallel`**:

-    *   A composite task that executes multiple jobs (Tasks, Sequences, or other Parallels) concurrently.
+  - A composite task that executes multiple jobs (Tasks, Sequences, or other Parallels) concurrently.
-    *   Supports an optional `limit` parameter to control the maximum number of jobs running at the same time.
+  - Supports an optional `limit` parameter to control the maximum number of jobs running at the same time.
-    *   Waits for all jobs to complete and returns a list of their results.
+  - Waits for all jobs to complete and returns a list of their results.
 The order of results corresponds to the order of jobs defined.

-*   **`CircuitGroup`**:
+- **`CircuitGroup`**:

-    *   A specialized composite that wraps one or more tasks with a circuit breaker pattern, utilizing the `aiobreaker` library.
+  - A specialized composite that wraps one or more tasks with a circuit breaker pattern, utilizing the `aiobreaker` library.
-    *   Helps prevent repeated calls to services or tasks that are failing.
+  - Helps prevent repeated calls to services or tasks that are failing.
-    *   Monitors failures and "opens" the circuit if the failure threshold (`fail_max`) is reached within a certain time, preventing further calls for a `reset_timeout` period.
+  - Monitors failures and "opens" the circuit if the failure threshold (`fail_max`) is reached within a certain time, preventing further calls for a `reset_timeout` period.
-    *   Emits events for circuit state changes (e.g., `OPEN`, `CLOSED`, `HALF_OPEN`).
+  - Emits events for circuit state changes (e.g., `OPEN`, `CLOSED`, `HALF_OPEN`).

-*   **`TaskState`**:
+- **`TaskState`**:
-    *   An `Enum` defining the possible lifecycle states of a `Task`:
+  - An `Enum` defining the possible lifecycle states of a `Task`:
-        *   `PENDING`: Task is created but not yet started.
+    - `PENDING`: Task is created but not yet started.
-        *   `RUNNING`: Task is currently executing.
+    - `RUNNING`: Task is currently executing.
-        *   `SUCCEEDED`: Task completed successfully.
+    - `SUCCEEDED`: Task completed successfully.
-        *   `FAILED`: Task terminated with an error.
+    - `FAILED`: Task terminated with an error.
-        *   `RETRYING`: Task failed and is being retried (often part of a custom retry policy).
+    - `RETRYING`: Task failed and is being retried (often part of a custom retry policy).
-        *   `CANCELLED`: Task execution was cancelled.
+    - `CANCELLED`: Task execution was cancelled.

 ## 3. Key Features

-*   **Asynchronous by Design**: Built on Python's `asyncio` library, enabling efficient handling of I/O-bound operations and concurrent task execution.
+- **Asynchronous by Design**: Built on Python's `asyncio` library, enabling efficient handling of I/O-bound operations and concurrent task execution.
-*   **Composability**: Tasks and composite structures (`Sequence`, `Parallel`, `CircuitGroup`) can be nested to create complex and sophisticated workflows.
+- **Composability**: Tasks and composite structures (`Sequence`, `Parallel`, `CircuitGroup`) can be nested to create complex and sophisticated workflows.
-*   **State Management & Observability**: The `EventBus` provides a centralized way to monitor the state and progress of tasks and circuit breakers, facilitating logging, metrics collection, and real-time feedback.
+- **State Management & Observability**: The `EventBus` provides a centralized way to monitor the state and progress of tasks and circuit breakers, facilitating logging, metrics collection, and real-time feedback.
-*   **Extensible Execution Policies**: The `Task._execute_with_policies` method is designed to be overridden or monkey-patched.
+- **Extensible Execution Policies**: The `Task._execute_with_policies` method is designed to be overridden or monkey-patched.
 This allows for the integration of custom behaviors such as retry mechanisms (as demonstrated in `examples/example.py` using the `backoff` library) or other advanced execution strategies.

 ## 4. How to Use (Illustrated with examples from `examples/example.py`)